 Volumetric Weight Calculations – (30 cm X30 cm X 25 cm) = 22,500 divided by 5,000 = 4.5 volumetric kilos.

-What Is Charged? – As 8 kilos is greater than 4.5 kilos then this package will be charged as 8 kilos weight which is the actual carton weight and not 4.5 kilos weights which is the volumetric weight.
+What Is Charged? – As 8 kilos is more significant than 4.5 kilos, this package will be charged as 8 kilos weight, which is the actual carton weight, and not 4.5 kilos, which is the volumetric weight.

-If you are planning to ship any kind of large volume by air by using an air forwarder or a courier service it is helpful to understand a bit of how they will calculate the volumetric of the package.
-This can help you to more easily plan for what the charge may be.
+If you are planning to ship any large volume by air by using an air forwarder or a courier service, it is helpful to understand how they will calculate the volumetric of the package.
+This can help you to plan more efficiently for what the charge may be.

-Even if you do calculate this, on the day and time you deliver the package to them they may also charge a different per kilo or per pound rate according to how much or how little space they have on the plane.
-Use these calculations as only a guide and contact your forwarder or courier company to get their exact rates.
+Even if you do calculate this, on the day and time you deliver the package to them, they may also charge a different per kilo or pound rate according to how much or how little space they have on the plane.
+Use these calculations as a guide and contact your forwarder or courier company to get their exact rates.